irfanbozkurt/shamirs-secret-sharing/README.md

 ## Considerations

 1. Leo does not support variable-sized arrays.
 To achieve fine-grained functionality, we present TypeScript code that generates SSS as Leo code for some given $(k, n)$ parameters.
-2. We support secret splitting up to 32 pieces (k <= 32), but you can get as many evaluations (of your secret polynomial) as you want.
-For example, you can get 550 evaluations of your secret polynomial, out of which $k$ of them will suffice for recovery.
+2. We support secret splitting up to 32 pieces (k <= 32), but you can get as many evaluations (of your secret polynomial) as you want, up to 1024 points.
+Out of these, $k$ of them will suffice for recovery.

 ## How to Use